Military aircraft: Multirole

+Many combat aircraft in the modern day have multirole capabilities.
+Normally only applied to fixed-wing aircraft, the term signifies the ability to transition between air-to-air and air-to-ground roles, sometimes even during the same mission.
+An example of a multirole design is the F-15E Strike Eagle, Eurofighter Typhoon, Dassault Rafale and Panavia Tornado.
+A World War II example would be the P-38 Lightning.
+A utility helicopter could also count as a multirole aircraft and can fill roles such as close-air support, air assault, military logistics, CASEVAC, medical evacuation, command and control, and troop transport.

+Unmanned

+Unmanned combat aerial vehicles (UCAV) have no crew, but are controlled by a remote operator.
+They may have varying degrees of autonomy.
+UCAVs are often armed with bombs, air-to-surface missiles, or other aircraft ordnance.
+Their uses typically include targeted killings, precision airstrikes, and air interdictions, as well as other forms of drone warfare.

 Electronic warfare

 An electronic warfare aircraft is a military aircraft equipped for electronic warfare, i.e. degrading the effectiveness of enemy radar and radio systems.
 They are generally modified versions of other preexisting aircraft.
 A recent example would be the EA-18G Growler, which is a modified version of the F/A-18F Super Hornet.

-Maritime patrol
+Patrol

 A maritime patrol aircraft is a fixed-wing military aircraft designed to operate for long durations over water in maritime patrol roles—in particular anti-submarine, anti-ship, and search and rescue.
 Some patrol aircraft were designed for this purpose, like the Kawasaki P-1.
 Many others are modified designs of pre-existing aircraft, such as the Boeing P-8 Poseidon, which is based on the Boeing 737-800 airliner.
 While the term maritime patrol aircraft generally refers to fixed wing aircraft, other aircraft types, such as blimps and helicopters, have also been used in the same roles.